 Whilst there are many resources about online issues available to primary schools, we believe that schools need more support to be able to judge the quality of these resources.
-Evidenced in SWGfL 2017 Annual Assessment of School Online Safety Policy and Practice report 5 of 12,000 schools using 360safe, the capability of staff remains consistently the weakest part of schools wider online safety policy and practice.
-Further provision and professional development support is required.
+This can be achieved through training of school staff.
 We also believe there needs to be more resources that are tailored to the different age groups.
 It is not just a question of the provision of resources, the resources need to be easy to use, practical and recognise that teachers will often have low levels of confidence to teach around some of these subjects, and be able to address that.